Skip to Content

 Quote token takeovers

-MineCore.takeoverWithToken(tokenIn, amountIn, minEthOut) requires a minEthOut slippage guard.
+MineCore.takeoverWithToken(tokenIn, amountIn, minEthOut, maxPrice) requires both a minEthOut slippage guard and a maxPrice guard.

 Use the view-only contract MineCoreQuoter (and the SDK helpers) to: